 “They won’t remember it…”

-- “They’d be bored/they’d rather be with Grandma…”
+“They’ll be bored.
+They’d rather be with Grandma…”

 “It’s not really a vacation…”

-- “It’s not safe…”
+“It’s not safe…”

 If you’re traveling with kids, you’re likely not going to plan a getaway to a war zone.
-Even if you weren’t taking them with you, I’d hope that as a parent you’d choose a safe destination as well.
+And even if you weren’t taking them with you, I’d hope that as a parent you’d choose a safe destination as well.
 Even the most accomplished worrywart (me) can do a bit of research to figure out hospitals, health insurance, vaccinations, and preventative measures.
 If you take the same health and safety precautions that you would at home, there is no risk in traveling with infants and toddlers.

 “If they act up, we’ll bother people…”

-So please, if you love the idea of getting away with your young family, don’t let the naysayers dissuade you.
-A new parent is under a lot of pressure to begin with, and something like travel gives you the chance to escape together.
+So, please, if you love the idea of getting away on a family vacation, don’t let any naysayers dissuade you.
+A new parent is under a lot of pressure to begin with.
+Something like travel gives you the chance to escape together.
 And repeated travel at a young age creates a great young traveler.
-At not-quite-three, our daughter knew getting on a plane means going somewhere fun… but most of all means Mummy and Daddy get to stay with her for a whole week, and I love that she loved that the most.
+At not-quite-three, our daughter knew getting on a plane means going somewhere fun… but most of all meant Mummy and Daddy get to stay with her for a whole week.